 There’s more to website colours than just picking ones you like.
-In fact, the very colours you use (or don’t use) can help increase website conversions.
-With plenty of research having been done regarding the psychology of colour within websites, it pays to ensure you are aware of the facts before you start designing your website.
+In fact, the very colours you use (or don’t use) can help increase your website conversions.
+Thankfully there has been plenty of research having been done regarding the psychology of colour within websites.

 Colour psychology is all about how we react to different colours.
 Each colour guides us towards feeling a certain way or do a certain action.
 Different colours mean different things to people, with our culture, religion and past experiences playing an impact on this.
 Here’s a quick look at how some colours make us feel:

 Green – comforted, happy